 People often think of general anesthesia as "going to sleep."
 Anesthesia is carefully controlled unconsciousness that affects the whole body.
 The drugs used to create a state of general anesthesia are potent, and affect all of the body's organs at once.
 They are administered through intravenous (IV) or gas inhalation so they work quickly and smoothly.
 The anesthesiologist monitors your vital signs constantly to avoid side effects of the drugs.

 Regional anesthesia involves making a particular region of your body numb, or insensitive to pain.
 The region is usually large, like a limb, or your lower body.
 You may hear anesthesiologists may refer to this as "giving a block," because as they inject local anesthetics near a nerve or nerve bundle, it will block sensation.
 For surgical procedures, this is the most commonly used alternative to general anesthesia.

 Particular forms of regional anesthesia include spinal, epidural, arm or shoulder blocks.

 What is monitored anesthesia care?
 Is this the same as local anesthesia?

 Giving local anesthesia is only part of this method.
 Monitored anesthesia care means that the anesthesiologist is with you at all times during your procedure.
-The anesthesiologist will monitor your vital signs, give you oxygen to support your breathing and at the same time give you medications through your IV to help you relax.
+The anesthesiologist will monitor your vital signs, give you oxygen to support your breathing and, at the same time, give you medication through your IV to help you relax.
 The surgeon will inject local anesthetics to numb the area where the incision and surgery will take place.

-If for some reason you experience any discomfort during the procedure, let us know.
-The anesthesiologist will give you additional drugs to make you comfortable, or the surgeon can inject more local anesthetic to numb painful sensations.
+If for some reason you experience any discomfort during the procedure, let us know immediately.
+The anesthesiologist will give you additional medication to help make you more comfortable, or the surgeon can inject additional local anesthetic to numb painful sensations.